 Step 3: Add rain to the cloud

-To create rain droplets add various food colors on the shaving cream.
+To create rain droplets add various food colors to the shaving cream.
 The more drops you add, the more rain will fall.

 Step 4: Let it rain

-Watch the drops of food color make its way through the cloud of shaving cream into the water.
+Watch the drops of food color make their way through the cloud of shaving cream into the water.
 Pay attention and be prepared the droplets will fall quickly!

-What Is the Science Behind Rain Cloud in a Jar?
+What Is the Science Behind the Rain Cloud in a Jar Experiment?

 Fun Facts About Rain and Rain Clouds

-- There are different types of clouds the 3 most common once are: cirrus, cumulus, and stratus clouds.
+- There are different types of clouds the 3 most common ones are: cirrus, cumulus, and stratus clouds.